Scholz vows to launch biggest transformation of German economy in a century | Politics

 Scholz vows to launch biggest transformation of German economy in a century

 German Chancellor Olaf Scholz said on Wednesday his government would make Europe's largest economy fit for the future by fostering investment in climate protection and digitalization, vowing no one would be left behind in this major transformation.
-The Social Democrat's first major address to parliament since replacing conservative leader Angela Merkel last week focused largely on domestic issues, emphasizing the need for modernization, better integration of immigrants and more equal opportunities.
+The Social Democrat's first major address to parliament since replacing conservative leader Angela Merkel last week focused largely on domestic issues, emphasizing the immediate need to tackle the pandemic and the longer-term task of modernizing both the economy and society.

+German Chancellor Olaf Scholz said on Wednesday his government would make Europe's largest economy fit for the future by fostering investment in climate protection and digitalization, vowing no one would be left behind in this major transformation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)